Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 Key facts:

-- Education: Tattenhall Park Primary School is rated Good by Ofsted.
-6.3 miles (10 km), on Chester’s outskirts, the public sector secondary school and sixth-form Christleton High School is rated Outstanding by Ofsted.
+- Education: Tattenhall Park Primary School is highly regarded.
+6.3 miles (10 km), on Chester’s outskirts, is the popular public sector secondary school and sixth-form Christleton High School.
 Also, on the outskirts of Chester is the leading independent King’s School, founded in 1541;

 - Transport links: Tattenhall is in the Cheshire countryside some 6.3 miles (10 km) South East of the City of Chester and 13 miles (21 km) to the North East of Wrexham.
 Access to the main North-South M6 motorway is just beyond Crewe – some 19 miles (30.5 km) to the East.
 London is approximately 191 miles (307 km) away—a drive of around nearly four hours;